 The municipal council elections of 19 March 2014 required the Electoral Council to provide more information and support to municipalities, political parties, voters and, of course, the media.
 The Electoral Council served as the central electoral committee for the European Parliament elections and was in this capacity responsible for the registration of appellations, the nomination of candidates and for determining the election results.
 The Electoral Council also for the first time registered the logos of the parties for publication on the ballot paper submitted to voters abroad for the elections to the European Parliament.

 In 2014, the Electoral Council made ten recommendations.
-The Recommendation on the draft decree on amending the Electoral Decree and the Water Boards Decree in connection with combining the Water Board elections with the Provincial Council elections was issued to the Minister of Infrastructure and the Environment.
+The Recommendation on the draft decree on amending the Electoral Decree and the Water authorities Decree in connection with combining the Water authority elections with the provincial council elections was issued to the Minister of Infrastructure and the Environment.
 All other recommendations, among others a recommendation on the integral revision of the Electoral Act, were issued to the Minister of the Interior and Kingdom Relations.

 The Electoral Council issued two recommendations on its own volition, to wit its response to the report of the Van Beek Committee on electronic voting and vote counting and its recommendation in consequence to the municipal council and European Parliament elections.
 In the latter recommendation, the Electoral Council recommended that the practice of making so-called ‘stemfies’ - photographs voters make of themselves and of their filled-in ballot papers - be disallowed (one Council member adopted a deviating opinion).
 The Minister stated that, while he believes the secrecy of the vote is one of the most important safeguards of the electoral process, he does not believe ‘stemfies’ should be disallowed.
 All future developments in this connection will, however, be monitored and assessed.